 - = 0.5

-There are several different advantages of this Ratio providing the opportunity for the investors.
+There are several different advantages of the hedge ratio calculator, providing the opportunity for the investors.
 Some of the advantages of the Hedge ratio are as follows:

-- The hedge ratio is easy to calculate and evaluate as it involves the use of the two parameters which are Value of the Hedge Position and the value of the Total Exposure
+- This metric is easy to calculate and evaluate as it involves the use of two parameters, which are the Value of the Hedge Position and the value of the Total Exposure.

-- With the help of the hedge ratio, an investor can have an understanding of their exposure at the time of establishing a position.
+- With the help of this ratio, an investor can have an understanding of their exposure at the time of establishing a position.

-Apart from the advantages, there are different limitations and drawbacks which includes the following:
+Apart from the advantages, there are different limitations and drawbacks, which include the following:

 - The hedge ratio calculated should be close to the unity for attaining the perfect hedge, when calculated in the same currency.
 In other words, a perfect hedge in a futures contract is the same as underlying currency exposure.
 However, in real practice achieving a perfect hedge is quite difficult.

-This has been a guide to what is Hedge Ratio and its definition.
-Here we discuss the formula of hedge ratio along with the example, advantages, and disadvantages.
+This has been a guide to what is a Hedge Ratio.
+Here we explain the formula of hedge ratio with the example, advantages, and disadvantages.
 You can learn more about ratio analysis from the following articles –